 Do you have a strong belief that education is a right for all children and youth?
 Do you want to develop your capacity as an educational changemaker?
 Become a Sky School course leader.

-NON-VIOLENCE, MINDFULNESS AND WELLBEING COURSE LEADER - read more about the course and the role, who we are looking for, and how to apply HERE.
-Apply by 18 March.
+NON-VIOLENCE, MINDFULNESS AND WELLBEING COURSE LEADER - we are looking for an individual who is passionate about learning and has a strong belief that education is a right for all children and youth and who is keen to develop their teaching and learning practice to collaboratively lead the development of this course.
+Read more about the course and the role, who we are looking for, and how to apply HERE.
+Apply by 30 April.

 JOIN US AT AN UPCOMING HACKATHON

 ETHICAL LEADERSHIP - UWCSEA East, Singapore - 15-16 June